 (7) advertise in a cultivation center or a dispensing

-(c) The Department of Public Health may with reasonable cause refer a physician, who has certified a debilitating medical condition of a patient, to the Illinois Department of Financial and Professional Regulation for potential violations of this Section.
+(c) The Department of Public Health may with reasonable cause refer a certifying health care professional, who has certified a debilitating medical condition of a patient, to the Illinois Department of Financial and Professional Regulation for potential violations of this Section.

-(d) Any violation of this Section or any other provision of this Act or rules adopted under this Act is a violation of the Medical Practice Act of 1987.
+(d) Any violation of this Section or any other provision of this Act or rules adopted under this Act is a violation of the certifying health care professional's licensure act.

-(e) A physician who certifies a debilitating medical condition for a qualifying patient may notify the Department of Public Health in writing: (1) if the physician has reason to believe either that the
+(e) A certifying health care professional who certifies a debilitating medical condition for a qualifying patient may notify the Department of Public Health in writing: (1) if the certifying health care professional has reason to believe either that the

 registered qualifying patient has ceased to suffer from a

-debilitating medical condition; (2) that the bona fide physician-patient relationship has terminated; or (3) that continued use of medical cannabis would result in contraindication with the patient's
+debilitating medical condition; (2) that the bona fide health care professional-patient relationship has terminated; or (3) that continued use of medical cannabis would result in contraindication with the patient's

 other medication.
 The registered qualifying patient's registry

-identification card shall be revoked by the Department of Public Health after receiving the physician's notification.
+identification card shall be revoked by the Department of Public Health after receiving the certifying health care professional's notification.